 Split the group into teams.
 Line each team up behind a basket of plastic Easter eggs and a spoon.
 Set one empty basket for each team about ten feet away from the starting line.
 In a relay fashion, each child should place a plastic egg on the spoon, walk in a straight line to the empty basket while balancing the egg, deposit the egg into the basket, and return to the starting line.
 The first team to transfer all of their eggs from one basket to the other wins!

-Detailed instructions and information on all of these ideas are on our P. Zonka Pinterest board.
+Detailed instructions and variations can be found on our P. Zonka Pinterest Board.

 Crafts

 Scrap Paper Pysanky: